Countly/countly-sdk-documentation/web/next.md

 </p>
 <p>
   Countly Web SDK is written in basic JavaScript so it is compatible with your TypeScript projects by enabling allowJs in your project's tsconfig.json file.
+However as we use javascript features that can run in the browser, your project must also be runnable on the browser.
 </p>
 <p>&nbsp;</p>